 - Listen to music

 - Count to 10 or count backwards from 100

 The specific ideas should fit your child’s personality, and the number of coping skills to choose from should match her age, suggests Hill (for example, have 3 options for a 3-year-old and 10 options for a 10-year-old).
 What works one day may not work the next, so a list will offer lots of different ideas.

 When your child does want to talk, practice active listening.
 Put your phone down.
 Listen patiently, calmly and without judgment (feelings happen!).
-Before you respond, show you were listening by repeating back what she said: “Your classmates laughed when you got the wrong answer, and now you’re embarrassed.”
-Even if you don’t agree, let her know that you hear what she’s telling you.
+Before you respond, show you were listening by repeating back what he said: “Your classmates laughed when you got the wrong answer, and now you’re embarrassed.”
+Even if you don’t agree, let him know that you hear what he’s telling you.
 Do this consistently and your child will be more likely to come to you in the future.